acpo/PiSpec20_oceanoptics/README.md

 *extra Windows requirement:
 [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) is required before installing Python-Seabreeze
 See the documentation at the [python-seabreeze documents](https://python-seabreeze.readthedocs.io/en/latest/install.html#operating-system-dependent-setup)*
+Installation is fairly simple:  I was able to install Seabreeze, numpy, matplotlib, and directly run the included .py file.

 ### Libraries
-- SeaBreeze  (https://sourceforge.net/projects/seabreeze/  depending on OS, you may need to build from source)
 - Python-Seabreeze  (https://github.com/ap--/python-seabreeze  or the Conda forge)
 - numpy
-- python-matplotlib
-- python-flask
-- python-virtualenv
+- matplotlib
-- Tkinter
+- Tkinter (usually automatically in Python)
+#### Optional libraries
+- SeaBreeze  (https://sourceforge.net/projects/seabreeze/  if you want to play with the backend)
+- python-virtualenv  -- if you want to use *venv*
 ### Files to install
 - only one python file to get ¯\\_(ツ)_/¯
 ### Other Hardware